jeremyButtler/alnSeq/updateLog.md

   - The alignment arrays now include matches.
 - The Smith Waterman is now printing correctly when a line wrap is applied.
-- Changed printAln (alnStruct.c/h, function 03 used to be
+- Changed printAln (alnStruct.c/h, function 03, used to be
   04) to take in more input.
 This allowed me to print out more to the header.
-  - You can now print the output file in fasta, clustal, or, an emboss like format.
+  - You can now print the output file in fasta, clustal, or an emboss like format.
 The old expanded cigar format is still the default option.
   - I am hoping the change in printing method got rid of a rare error I found a few days ago, were one or two